 2. Rental tradelines.

-There’s a relatively new concept on the market in which companies convert your rental payment history into a tradeline which is reported to the major credit bureaus.
-Assuming you make your payments on time and that these payments are reported to the credit bureaus, rental tradelines can positively impact your credit reports and scores.
+Rental tradelines are a relatively new concept on the market.
+In this instance, companies report your rental payment history to the credit bureaus in the form of tradelines.
+Assuming you make your payments on time, and the companies report these payments to the credit bureaus, rental tradelines can positively impact your credit reports and scores.

-The only downside is that this tradeline would be considered an installment account, rather than a revolving account.
+The only downside is that this the bureaus consider this tradeline as an installment account, rather than a revolving account.

 According to a blog post at MyFico, revolving tradelines have more of an impact on your credit score than installment tradelines.